 Homeopaths are trained in the prescribing of homeopathic remedies.
-Naturopathic Doctors may prescribe homeopathic remedies but they also use physical medicine, massage, cupping, hydrotherapy, clinical nutrition, supplementation, B12 injections, lifestyle modifications, Asian medicine, acupuncture, and botanical medicine.
+Naturopathic Doctors may prescribe homeopathic remedies but they also have naturopathic medical training including use physical medicine, massage, cupping, hydrotherapy, clinical nutrition, supplementation, B12 injections, lifestyle modifications, Asian medicine, acupuncture, and botanical medicine.
 We’re like a one-stop shop!

 Are Naturopathic Doctors Real Doctors?

 As Naturopathic Doctors we are regulated by the province, and we assess and diagnose you as any medical doctor would however we treat you differently, using natural means.
 So yes, we are definitely real Doctors!